 How an R&D Tax Incentive consultancy handles an AusIndustry review will speak volumes about whether they are a reliable firm for you to be dealing with.
 Many firms will be happy to submit your applications, but the list of firms who handle AusIndustry reviews well is much smaller.
 Tech Abstract has a number of clients who were abandoned by their previous consultant during an AusIndustry review.

 R&D Tax Incentive self-assessment – prepare a good application

-The morale of the story is – prepare a good application upfront and you will significantly reduce the possibility of problems.
+The moral of the story is – prepare a good application upfront, and you will significantly reduce the possibility of problems.
 You may still be selected at random for a review later.
 However, if the application is well-written and describes eligible R&D, then that review will typically go through smoothly.